 Migrate from Stripe to Blockchain0x for agent-driven API access.

 Do not replace Stripe; run it alongside.
-A single decorator gates each protected endpoint behind two auth methods: an active Stripe subscription (for humans) or a validated x402 receipt (for agents).
-The endpoint returns 402 when neither is present, with both a Stripe Checkout link and an x402 hosted URL.
+A single gate fronts each protected endpoint with two auth methods: an active Stripe subscription (for humans), otherwise the x402 receive-side adapter (for agents), which issues a 402 challenge and verifies the X-Payment header on the retry.
 The handler logic does not change.

 Before you start.